 The Wait is Over...

-Love em’ or hate em’, but you cannot deny how hard this band works and how dedicated they are!
+You can love em’ or hate em’, but you cannot deny how hard this band works and how dedicated they are!
 I love em‘ and have known about them for a couple of years now.
-Up until then, I had read only a few blurbs here and there in various Metal magazines and always heard they were a killer live act.
+Up until then, I had read only a few smallish blurbs here and there in various Metal magazines and always heard they were a killer live act.

 Jay Abbene (Guitars/BG vox), Terry Carter (Guitars/BG vox) and their ace —”wild man” drummer Shannon Larkin round out their present lineup.
 Are you one of those who thinks Tommy Lee is a powerful + a great show man?
 Just wait until you see Shannon perform live on the skins!

-Wrathchild plays a widespread type of music that jumps back and forth from being heavy, to fast, to slow, to melodic, to…well, I don’t even know what you would call it —other than good!
+Wrathchild plays a universal type of music that jumps back and forth from being heavy, to fast, to slow, to melodic, to…well, I don’t even know what you would call it—other than good!

-The band hinted at success a few years back with their 1983-84′ “Danger-us“ demo tape.
+The band hinted at success a few years back with their 1983-84′ Danger-us demo tape.
 It rocked, but sadly they were not able to capture the power and intensity of their live show within’ those four original tracks.
-Don’t get me wrong, songs like “Heartache Queen”, the twin guitar attack of “Metal Madness” and the AC/DC influenced “Roll the Dice” (and the title track “Danger-us”) certainly jams hard, but they lack the originality of their newer material.
+Don’t get me wrong, songs like “Heartache Queen”, the twin guitar attack of “Metal Madness” and the AC/DC influenced “Roll the Dice” (and the title track “Danger-us”) certainly jams hard, but the older songs lack the originality of their newer material.

 You can also detect a definite 70′s influenced guitar sound on that demo but this is now coupled with a heavier sound ala’ early Priest or Maiden.
 So yes, obviously (if you have to be influenced by someone) then those are some great musical influences to have!
 In some of the smaller clubs they require you to play some covers, so the band usually does a short set of cover tunes and a full-set of their originals at their live shows.